 Given the above definition confirming that a break or fracture includes any kind of break or fracture regardless of how unsubstantial it may be, it should be noted that “second or third-degree” does not refer to breaks or fractures in any way, but refers only to burns.9 So a burn less than a second- or third-degree does not qualify as serious bodily injury.

 1.3 What impact can this difference make in a criminal case?

 Bodily injury does not have much of an impact in a criminal case, not as serious bodily injury does.
 If a serious bodily injury is determined to have occurred, then the degree of the offense can increase.
-The means if convicted of that higher degree charge, the alleged offender can expect harsher sentencing.
+This means if a defendant if convicted of that higher degree charge, he/she can expect harsher sentencing.